xpladev/docs/content/en/develop/develop/core-modules/feemarket.md

 {{< alert >}}
 The Cosmos SDK uses a different terminology for `gas` than Ethereum.
 What is called `gasLimit` on Ethereum is called `gasWanted` on Cosmos.
-You might encounter both terminologies on XPLA Chain since it builds Ethereum on top of the SDK, e.g. when using different wallets like Keplr for Cosmos and Metamask for Ethereum.
+You might encounter both terminologies on CONX Chain since it builds Ethereum on top of the SDK, e.g. when using different wallets like Keplr for Cosmos and Metamask for Ethereum.
 {{< /alert >}}